MaoZiming/papers/Topics/3-storage-systems/36-nfs.md

 - **Cache consistency problem**
     - P1: update visibility - when do updates from one client become visible at other clients?
         - NFSv2 clients implement **flush-on-close** (a.k.a., **close-to-open**) consistency semantics
-        - When a file is written to and subsequently closed by a client application, the client flushes all updates (i.e. dirty pages in the cache) to the server
-        - This ensures that a subsequent open from another node will see the latest file version
         - Problem: temporary file soon being deleted
     - P2: stale cache - e.x.
 C1
         - NFSv2 client first check to see whether a file has changed before using its cached contents with `GETATTR` request
         - If out-dated, then client **invalidates** the file and removing it from client cache
         - Problem: flooded with `GETATTR` request
         - Remedy: attribute cache was added to each client; attribute for a particular file were placed in cache when file was first accessed, then would timeout
-            - But hard to understand or reason about what exact version of file one was getting
         - Attribute cache has low TTL.

 ### Implication on server-side write buffering